Unit 2, Culford House

 1-7 Orsman Road

 +44 (0)207 033 3589

-Current projects in design or construction include an art gallery in New York, a new workspace for the technology investment firm Highland Capital in Golden Square, London and a new house and studio in Suffolk for the contemporary artist Ryan Gander.
+Current projects in design or construction include a new London showroom for fashion house Alexander McQueen, refurbishment of the Kunstlerhaus Stuttgart in Germany, exhibition design for the Wellcome Trust and a new studio in Suffolk for the contemporary artist Ryan Gander.

 The work of the practice has been included in the 2014 Wallpaper Architecture Directory and nominated in the 2015 RIBA Awards and the 2016 BD Architect of the Year Awards.